-Cluster Your Attractions
+8. Cluster Your Attractions

-Rent Cars Only When Necessary
+9. Rent Cars Only When Necessary

-It’s easy to get around Norway without a car, so rent one only if you are going somewhere not easily serviced by rail or plane.
-Travelling by train in Norway was one of our favorite experiences on our trip, and they sometimes have special family friendly cars.
+It’s easy to get around Norway without a rental car, so rent one only if you are going somewhere not easily serviced by rail or plane.
+Traveling by train in Norway was one of our favorite experiences on our trip, and they sometimes have special family friendly cars.

-We were also surprised to find it’s reasonably affordable to fly within Norway, so don’t rule it out as an option until you actually look into the cost.
+We were also surprised to find it’s reasonably affordable to fly domestically within Norway, so don’t rule it out as an option until you actually look into the cost.